wrschneider/wrschneider.github.io/_posts/2023-09-24-spark-cte-workaround.md

 records to fit into memory, but not too many levels of recursion.

 Also, this could be worked around with caching, persistence or checkpoints, to prevent re-execution of intermediate results for checking counts.
+It looks like the [PR for adding Recursive CTE support to Spark](https://github.com/apache/spark/pull/40744) does exactly that and would make the caching mechanism configurable.